Display Power Management Signaling

 Configuration

-To fully disable DPMS, create a configuration file:
+To fully disable DPMS and screen blanking, create configuration files:

 /etc/X11/xorg.conf.d/10-extensions.conf